barbushin/php-console/README.md

 # Features

-You can see how most of this features works on PHP Console [live examples](http://php-console.com/instance/examples) server.
+You can try most of PHP Console features on [live demo](http://php-console.com/instance/examples) server.

 ## Connector